523vishwanath/vectorid-ondevice/WRITEUP.md

 **Vishwanath Ninganolla** · Assistant Research Engineer assessment · July 2026

 > **A note on the numbers:** every performance figure in this document is a **macro-F1 score** unless I state otherwise.
 F1 blends precision (few false alarms) and recall (few missed cases) into one number from 0 to 1; "macro" means I average it across all three species equally, so the model can't hide a failure on the rare, important species behind success on the common one.
-A fuller guide to the metrics is in the [README](README.md#2-a-one-minute-guide-to-the-metrics-read-this-first).
+A fuller plain-English guide to the metrics is in the [README](README.md#2-a-one-minute-guide-to-the-metrics-read-this-first).

 ---

-## My call: not ready to deploy this quarter — but the fix is clear.
+## My call: no-go this quarter.
+The model isn't the problem — missing field data is, and it's fixable.

 **The number I stake it on: a macro-F1 of 0.65 on Kenya field photos the model has never seen.**